 There is no “one disability per person” limit.

-Some disabilities compound automatically.
-Amyotrophic Lateral Sclerosis (ALS) may begin by causing physical disabilities and progress into speech disabilities.
-Fibromyalgia can cause both cognitive and physical disability symptoms.
+• Someone with Amyotrophic Lateral Sclerosis (ALS) may first experience physical disabilities and progress into speech disabilities.

 When we design, we can’t assume that a user has only one disability, or that there’s only one level of profoundness to their disabilities.